 A Wine That

 is stepping up the game for Austria's most planted red variety.
-Too often, Zweigelt can produce distinctly average red wines, but here it shows its true colours.
+Zweigelt sometimes produces quite simple red wines, but here it shows its true colours and a beautiful depth — when given love, the variety rewards its farmers.
 This bright red wine made via 'tea infusion style' proves that the ugly duckling can turn into the most beautiful swan.

 ▼ Scroll for More Info